diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 One of the parts of a webpage is a special placeholder for an ad - a frame, which is to be loaded from the SSP.
-That is why at this point the browser connects to the SSP and ask it for the frame.
+That is why at this point the browser connects to the SSP and asks it for the frame.

 ![user opens webpage](/assets/img/online-ads-1.png)